 Read the rest

-Vertigo Comics recently released a Mad Max: Fury Road - Furiosa comic by an all-male creative team, and boy, are there some problems.
+DC Comics recently released a comic about Furiosa by an all-male creative team, and boy does it get everything wrong.